-Evolution of social video monetization practicesAfter the global market developments of 2020, it does not come as a surprise that the protagonists of video-first social networks and on-demand video platforms Netflix, Disney+, YouTube, and TikTok were among the most highly valued entertainment and media brands worldwide.
-TikTok’s content creator community also benefited from the app skyrocketing in popularity: between 2019 and 2020, the number of sponsored posts on TikTok more than doubled, jumping from one to 2.3 posts per creator.
-While it is not yet possible to open a TikTok store which is possible on TikTok’s twin video app for the Chinese market Douyin, eligible creators on YouTube have been allowed to sell their merchandise directly on YouTube in the past years.
+Social video monetization practicesAfter the global market developments of 2020, it does not come as a surprise that the protagonists of video-first social networks and on-demand video platforms Netflix, YouTube, and TikTok were among the most valuable entertainment and media brands worldwide in 2022.
+Video content creator communities also benefited from the app skyrocketing in popularity.
+While it is not yet possible to open a TikTok store (which is possible on TikTok’s twin video app for the Chinese market Douyin), eligible creators on YouTube have been allowed to sell their merchandise directly on YouTube in the past years.

-Overall, YouTube revenues are mostly generated via advertising and accounted for roughly 11 percent of Google’s revenues in 2020.
-As of 2021, YouTube creators will be able to receive direct cash tips from their viewers through a platform feature called Super Thanks.
+Overall, YouTube revenues are mostly generated via advertising and accounted for roughly 11.35 percent of Google’s revenues in 2022.
+As of 2021, YouTube creators can receive direct cash tips from their viewers through a platform feature called Super Thanks.
 Other direct-to-creator payment options include Super Chat, Super Stickers, and channel subscriptions, which allow creators to directly benefit from audiences they have built.